Video: Ritchie Blackmore and Deep Purple Perform in New York in 1973

 Deep Purple's Ritchie Blackmore in action.

-With Deep Purple's new studio album, Now What?!, waiting in the wings for its April 30 North American release, we thought we'd glance back at the classic Mark II lineup of the band — the legendary Ritchie Blackmore (guitar), Roger Glover (bass), Ian Gillan (vocals), Ian Paice (drums) and Jon Lord (keyboards) — tearing it up, live in New York in 1973.
+We thought we'd glance back at the classic Mark II lineup of Deep Purple — Ritchie Blackmore (guitar), Roger Glover (bass), Ian Gillan (vocals), Ian Paice (drums) and Jon Lord (keyboards) — tearing it up, live in New York in 1973.

 The video's title calls it a "Full Concert."
 And while that's not quite accurate, the clip does represent 22-plus minutes of Deep Purple at the top of their game.